OceanGlidersCommunity/Oxygen_SOP/sections/oxygen_pre_deployment.md

 Issues with Winkler method at low oxygen concentrations (below 1 $\mu$mol/kg, some researchers consider that values below 20 $\mu$mol/kg shouldn't be use for the sensor calibration):
 - There are various issues with Winkler at low oxygen concentrations as Winkler always biases towards too high oxygen: the detection limit of the method is around 1 uM {cite}`Langdon2010`, the oxygen absorbed in the plastic of the Niskin bottles might be transferred to  the water sampled (reference needed).
-- For example, within the core of the Peruvian oxygen minimum zones oxygen concentrations at nmol levels are present other approaches for 0 % in-situ calibration {cite}`Revsbech2009` and {cite}`Thomsen2016`.
+- For example, within the core of the Peruvian oxygen minimum zones oxygen concentrations at nmol levels are present.
+- Thus in-situ approaches for 0 % calibration {cite}`Thomsen2016` are suggested.
-- STOX sensor, new low-oxygen sensing foils (0-10% saturation) from Aanderaa.
+- Also intercomparisons with STOX sensors attached to a shipboard CTD {cite}`Revsbech2009` or new low-oxygen sensing foils (0-10% saturation) from Aanderaa are recommended.

 #### 100 / 0 % saturation protocol